ungoogled-software/ungoogled-chromium/BUILDING.md

 The following is needed to fully use `buildlib`:
 * Python 3 (tested on 3.5) for running `buildlib`
-* The below can be provided by [Google's depot_tools](//www.chromium.org/developers/how-tos/install-depot-tools)
+* The following can be provided by [Google's depot_tools](//www.chromium.org/developers/how-tos/install-depot-tools) (but it is recommended to obtain these from their respective websites)
-    * Python 2 (tested on 2.7) for running gyp
+    * Python 2 (tested on 2.7) for building GN and running other scripts
     * [Ninja](//ninja-build.org/) for running the build command

 There are additional requirements for specific platforms.
 See the following sections for more information.